Crystalline Glazes

 Crystalline glazes attracted me because of their surprising beauty and translucency, because they bridge the line between art and science, between chance and design.
 The zinc-silicate crystals form in the cooling cycle of the high-fired kiln.
 But that simple statement belies the numerous factors that influence the overall quality, size, shape, and placement of the crystals, and ultimately, the individuality and the excellence of the piece.

-First, the glaze formula will determine the potential crystal formation, with the unusually thick glaze application being extremely important.
 I use an airgun to create layers of glazes, both to get the correct thickness and to create colors that move seamlessly from one to the other.

 The glaze must be so thick, in fact, that for the style of crystals I seek, the glaze has to run off the pot.
 To accomodate this, I cut a pedestal that fits the foot of each piece and stands within a clay dish to catch the excess glaze.
 After firing I torch and/or chisel the pot from the pedestal and use a bench grinder to smooth the bottom.